mendhak/eleventy-satisfactory/README.md

 - ~~Remove /tags/ listing pages~~
 - ~~Undo the dark/light mode toggle~~ - [Issue #2](https://github.com/mendhak/eleventy-mendhak-blog-theme/issues/2)
 - ~~Use CSSMin to combine multiple CSS files in one go, instead of minifiying each file separately~~
+- External links
+- Drafts should not be published, but only visible locally.

 ## Running it